 What to carry…

-Truly, what is any commute without at least 340ml of weapons-grade caffeine?
-Skip the terrible plastic-lined takeaway cup, and opt for a handsome powder-coated one from Hydro Flask.
-Not only is it infinitely more stylish and sustainable, it'll also keep your morning joe hot for up to 12 hours.
+Truly, what is a commute without a giant hit of weapons-grade caffeine?
+Skip the terrible plastic-lined takeaway cup, and opt for a handsome To Go Tumbler from Kinto – or a Travel Tumbler that’ll keep your morning joe hot for up to 6 hours.

-And from putting liquids in to keeping them out, there are times of year when an umbrella comes in handy.
+And from putting liquids in to keeping them out, there are times of year when an umbrella is a prudent investment.
 You could grab a high-street cheapie that’ll collapse like a bag of old bones in a stiff breeze, or you could invest in a next-gen one from Blunt.
-Their umbrellas can withstand wind speeds of up to 70mph, offer serious coverage and durability, and even feature rounded tips to stop you spearing people’s eyeballs as you scuttle down the street.
+Their umbrellas can withstand wind speeds of up to 70mph, offer serious coverage and durability, and even feature rounded tips to stop you spearing eyeballs as you scuttle down the street.